Game Programming Techniques PG (7191.6)

 Marked Tutorial 2 - is by demonstration to your tutor with no written component

 Main assignment - has a demonstration to your tutor and a written report (with code for a working game program) submitted on Canvas.
 This submission is to be made as a single zip file.
+This assignment must be written using the framework provioded with the subject.

 The demonstration of the main assignment to your tutor (or the subject convener) is not optional, the demonstration is part of the mark, and the tutor/convenor can ask students about the code during demonstration marking.